singhhitendra337/linux_the_final_boss/Day_04/notes_and_exercises.md

 # Day 04: Linux Boot Process & Service Management

+## Learning Objectives
+By the end of Day 4, you will:
+- Understand the complete Linux boot process
+- Manage services using systemctl
+- View and analyze boot logs
+- Configure services to start at boot
+- Troubleshoot boot and service issues

+**Estimated Time:** 2-3 hours

 ## Notes
 - **What is the Linux Boot Process?**
   - The boot process is the sequence of steps the system takes to start up and become ready for use.